Andrew McNee, Delegate of the Minister for the Environment and Heritage

 Canberra ACT 2600

-In July 2004, the Australian Fisheries Management Authority (AFMA) submitted the documents: assessment report Southern and Western Tuna and Billfish Fishery and a draft of the proposed Western Tuna and Billfish Fishery Management Plan (the WTBF Management Plan) for strategic assessment under the Environment Protection and Biodiversity Conservation Act 1999 (the EPBC Act).
+In July 2004, the Australian Fisheries Management Authority (AFMA) submitted the documents: Assessment Report – Eastern Tuna and Billfish Fishery and a draft of the proposed Eastern Tuna and Billfish Fishery Management Plan (the ETBF Management Plan) for strategic assessment under the Environment Protection and Biodiversity Conservation Act 1999 (the EPBC Act).

-The Western Tuna and Billfish Fishery (WTBF) has been strategically assessed for the purposes of Part 10 of the EPBC Act, including against the Terms of Reference - Environmental Assessment of the Southern and Western Tuna and Billfish Fishery and the Australian Government Guidelines for the Ecologically Sustainable Management of Fisheries (the Guidelines).
-The fishery was also assessed against the wildlife trade provisions of Part 13A of the of the EPBC Act and the protected species provision of Part 13 of the EPBC Act.
-I am pleased to advise that with the completion of a number of requisite administrative and legislative steps, the strategic assessment of the WTBF under the EPBC Act is now complete.
-The assessment report is available on the Department of the Environment and Heritage website at the following address: www.deh.gov.au/coasts/fisheries/commonwealth/southern-western-tuna-billfish.
+The Eastern Tuna and Billfish Fishery (ETBF) has been strategically assessed for the purposes of Part 10 of the EPBC Act, including against the Terms of Reference - Environmental Assessment of the Eastern Tuna and Billfish Fishery and the Australian Government Guidelines for the Ecologically Sustainable Management of Fisheries (the Guidelines).
+The fishery was also assessed in accordance with the wildlife trade provisions of Part 13A of the EPBC Act and to determine whether the fishery would adversely affect species protected by Part 13 of the EPBC Act.
+I am pleased to advise that with the completion of a number of requisite administrative and legislative steps, the strategic assessment of the ETBF under the EPBC Act is now complete.
+The assessment report is available on the Department of the Environment and Heritage website at the following address: http://www.deh.gov.au/coasts/fisheries/commonwealth/eastern-tuna-billfish.

-I am satisfied that actions taken in accordance with the management plan for the WTBF are unlikely to have unacceptable or unsustainable impacts on the environment in a Commonwealth marine area.
-Accordingly, as Delegate of the Minister for the Environment and Heritage, I have accredited the WTBF Management Plan for the purposes of making a declaration under section 33 of the EPBC Act in relation to actions affecting the environment in a Commonwealth marine area as of the date of this letter.
-To this effect, I wish to advise that a Notice of Intent to accredit the WTBF Management Plan was tabled in both Houses of Parliament and that the tabling period has now passed.
-Accreditation will ensure that that individual fishers do not need to refer actions, taken in a Commonwealth marine area and that are approved by the AFMA in accordance with the WTBF Management Plan 2005, for assessment under the EPBC Act.
+I am satisfied that actions taken in accordance with the management plan for the ETBF are unlikely to have unacceptable or unsustainable impacts on the environment in a Commonwealth marine area.
+Accordingly, as Delegate of the Minister for the Environment and Heritage, I have accredited the ETBF Management Plan for the purposes of making a declaration under section 33 of the EPBC Act in relation to actions affecting the environment in a Commonwealth marine area, as of the date of this letter.
+To this effect, I wish to advise that a Notice of Intent to accredit the ETBF Management Plan was tabled in both Houses of Parliament and that the tabling period has now passed.
+Accreditation will ensure that that individual fishers do not need to refer actions, taken in a Commonwealth marine area and that are approved by the AFMA in accordance with the ETBF Management Plan 2005, for assessment under the EPBC Act.

-Being satisfied that the management arrangements for the WTBF meet the requirements of Part 13 of the EPBC Act, that all reasonable steps are taken to ensure that protected species are not injured or killed, and that the level of interactions with such species in the fisheries is not likely to adversely affect the conservation status of protected species or the survival and recovery of listed threatened species, the delegate of the Minister for the Environment and Heritage accredited the WTBF Management Plan on 19 December 2005.
+Being satisfied that the management arrangements for the ETBF meet the requirements of Part 13 of the EPBC Act, that all reasonable steps are taken to ensure that protected species are not injured or killed, and that the level of interactions with such species in the fisheries is not likely to adversely affect the conservation status of protected species or the survival and recovery of listed threatened species, the Delegate of the Minister for the Environment and Heritage accredited the ETBF Management Plan on 17 December 2005.
 Accreditation will ensure that individual fishers operating in accordance with the management plan are not required to seek permits in relation to interactions with protected species.

 I would like to thank you for the constructive way in which officers from AFMA have engaged in the strategic assessment process.
 For your information, I have attached (Attachment B) a copy of my advice to Mr Tony Rundle, AFMA Chair.